NIP henselian valued fields: Abstract

 \section{Abstract}

 We show that any theory of tame henselian valued fields is NIP if and only if the theory of its residue field and the theory of its value group are NIP.
-Moreover, we show that if $(K,v)$ is a henselian valued field of residue characteristic $\mathrm{char}(Kv)=p$ for which $K^\times/(K^\times)^p$ is finite in case $p>0$, then $(K,v)$ is NIP iff $Kv$ is NIP and $v$ is roughly tame.
+Moreover, we show that if $(K,v)$ is a henselian valued field of residue characteristic $\mathrm{char}(Kv)=p$ such that if $p>0$, depending on the characteristic of $K$ either the degree of imperfection or the index of the $p$th powers is finite, then $(K,v)$ is NIP iff $Kv$ is NIP and $v$ is roughly separably tame.